fjwright/Run-REDUCE-0/UserGuide.md

 ### About Run-REDUCE

-This item pops up a dialogue displaying brief information about Run-REDUCE.
+This pops up a dialogue displaying brief information about Run-REDUCE.